A self-guided bike tour along Vietnam's coast.

 Today is one of the few days where you will need to spend some of your ride along a major road.
 Whilst you can expect to encounter more traffic, the road is very well made and the ride will be smooth.
 You’ll pass through some manufacturing districts before returning to small coastal roads and quaint villages, where seafood is pulled straight from the ocean and cooked for lunch.

-Once your belly is full, you have a short distance remaining to the university town of Quang Nai and the comforts of your hotel.
+Once your belly is full, you have a short distance remaining to the university town of Quang Nai.
 Along the way you pass the solemn but poignant Son My Memorial, the site of one of the most infamous crimes committed by the U.S. Army during the Vietnam War – the My Lai Massacre.
 The memorial site contains a war history museum, gallery and an assembly of sculptures constructed in memory of the multiple civilian victims.

 What's the Riding Like?